 These pruned trees constitute the final product of each cycle and will be used for our content selection experiments.

-Let us now analyze what kind of information KvD preserves, forgets or recalls and how it is done.
-Note that in cycle 1 the selected root is node $4$, a proposition containing the main verb of the sentence.
-However, the root is changed at the beginning of cycle 2 to node $7$ (\texttt{nonenzimatic antioxidants}, \texttt{\#7}), reflecting the change in focus.
-Note that \texttt{\#7} is the only proposition mentioned in both sentences, hence serving as link to insert the other nodes.
-Now, the tree showcases clearly two ramifications of the current topic, namely that \textit{`\texttt{\#7} control a specific kind of molecules'} and \textit{`deficit of \texttt{\#7} causes certain condition'}.
-After selection takes place, the tree is rotated so that the new root reflects the main topic amongst the preserved nodes, resulting in node $10$ being root of (2b).
+In cycle 2, propositions \num{8} to \num{13} are added to memory, tree (1b).
+In the presence of this new information, the root is reassigned to a proposition central to all the propositions in memory.
+In this case, node $7$ is made root because it presents information common to both sentences (\texttt{nonenzimatic antioxidants}), hence being central.
+Note also that the new tree (2a) showcases clearly two ramifications of the current topic, namely that \texttt{\$7}\textit{` control a specific kind of molecules'} and \textit{`deficit of} \texttt{\$7} \textit{causes certain condition'}.
+Then, we apply the \textit{leading edge} strategy to select nodes \num{7}, \num{10}, \num{11}, \num{12}, and \num{13}, in that order, and prune the rest.
+Since the content of the working memory has changed again, node \num{10} is now deemed as central and assigned root status, resulting in tree (2b).